dominicrodger/dominicrodger.com.old/src/code/build-breaking.md

 [^2]: They all had a `templates` folder, with a base template, which
       django-magazine doesn't need.
-That might be because I've done something wrong (every template extends
+That might be because I've done something wrong (every template extends `magazine/magazine_base.html`,
-      `magazine/magazine_base.html`, which doesn't have much in the way of HTML, but enough that all the tests pass, one of these days I should probably give it some simple styles).
+      which doesn't have much in the way of HTML, but enough that all the tests pass &mdash; one of these days I should probably give it some simple styles).

 [^3]: As opposed to `git clone`, which is what Travis CI does, which
       means that the `example_project` code is in a predictable